-The unfiltering technique was observed to have less of an impact on the LW and WN radiances.
-Based on measurements in Edition 1, a regression of the filtered radiances for the WN and TOT channels at night was performed empirically and theoretically with the two regression curves agreeing.
+LW and WN radiances were found to be less sensitive to which unfiltering technique is used.
+A regression of the filtered radiances for the WN and TOT channels at night was performed empirically and theoretically with the two regression curves agreeing.
 The theoretical filtered radiances required knowledge of the S{λ}^{WN} and $S{\lambda}^{LW/TOT}$, where LW/TOT is the longwave part of the total channel, so that agreement validated the two spectral response functions.
 In addition, SCCs for the WN channel were validated with line-by-line radiative transfer calculations.